Lesson 9: Coping with Stress and Anger

 Stress is any force, pressure, or strain put on the body and the body's reaction to it.
 Because we live and work in an ever-changing environment, everyone experiences stress to some degree.

-Generate a list of events forces, pressure, or strain that create stress in your life.
+Try creating a list of events, forces, pressure, or strain that create stress in your life.
 They can include:

 - Work demands

 - A new job